abdulrazakalhajhasan/NumberQuest-Python/README.md

 # NumberQuest-Python
 # 🎮 NumberQuest – Number Guessing Game with Login System

-NumberQuest is a beginner-friendly Python project that combines a user authentication system with a number guessing game.
+NumberQuest is a beginner-friendly Python project that combines a user authentication system with a number guessing game and a calculator.
 It was built as part of my journey to learn programming fundamentals and improve problem-solving skills.

 ---